 • Watch for disturbances in the water: Keep an eye out for disturbances in the water, such as ripples or wakes, as these can indicate the presence of baitfish being chased by predators.
 Cast your bait or lure towards these disturbances to increase your chances of a successful catch.

-See also What are the Best Lures for Flats Fishing?
+See also What are the Best Times of the Day for Flats Fishing?

 Finding Baitfish In Sandy Flats: